Hard Water Treatment Options: Softeners, Descalers & Salt-Free Solutions

 Cons

-• Does not truly 'soften' water — soap still lathers less effectively
+• Does not truly 'soften' water, so soap still lathers less effectively

-• Annual maintenance: Low — media replacement every 3–5 years
+• Annual maintenance: Low, media replacement typically needed only every several years

 • No salt or electricity costs